Home

 Nervous System & Stress

-1. Nervous System Overview – Have an understanding of the foundational anatomy and physiology of the nervous system.
+1. Nervous System Overview Understand the foundational anatomy and physiology of the nervous system.

-2. The Vagus Nerve – Be familiar with the significance of vagal tone in the experience of stress and the effectiveness of yoga techniques.
+2. Vagus Nerve Be familiar with the significance of vagal tone in the experience of stress and the effectiveness of yoga techniques.

 Respiration

-1. Respiration / Breathing Introduction Have an understanding of the foundational physiology of the respiratory system.
+1. Respiratory Anatomy, Breathing Physiology Understand the foundational physiology of the respiratory system.

 Flexibility & Stretching

-1. Anatomy & Physiology of Flexibility & Stretching Know what limits flexibility (including connective tissue and the nervous system) and gain a deeper understanding of stretching.
+1. Anatomy & Physiology of Flexibility & Stretching – Understand what limits flexibility (including connective tissue and the nervous system) and gain a deeper understanding of stretching.

 2. Stretch-Related Reflexes Be knowledgeable about the Stretch Reflex, the Golgi Tendon Reflex and Reciprocal Inhibition, and explore how to apply this knowledge in teaching.